 The Korean Journal of Parasitology (KJP) is the official journal of The Korean Society for Parasitology and Tropical Medicine.
 The journal is devoted to the dissemination of new knowledge concerning parasites infecting humans and animals, vectors, host-parasite relationships, zoonosis, and tropical medicine.
 Only manuscripts written in English are accepted.
 KJP follows the Open Access Journal policy.
 All contents of KJP are freely available in the web.
-Digital files can be read, downloaded, and printed freely.
+Digital files can freely be read, downloaded and printed.
 For policies unstated in this instruction, “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” (http://www.icmje.org) can be applied.

 SUBMISSION OF MANUSCRIPTS

-Manuscripts must be accompanied by a cover letter stating significance of the manuscript, the e-mail address, mailing address, telephone, and fax numbers of the corresponding author.
+Manuscripts must be accompanied by a cover letter stating significance of the manuscript, the e-mail address, mailing address, telephone, and fax numbers of the corresponding author, and ORCID iD of the co-authors.
 KJP requires the corresponding author to sign a copyright transfer agreement on behalf of all authors.
 The letter should also include a statement that the manuscript is submitted by agreement of all authors, and that it is not under consideration for publication elsewhere and will not be submitted elsewhere unless rejected by KJP or withdrawn by the corresponding author’s written notification to the editor.
 The corresponding author may recommend an appropriate peer-reviewer including his/her name, address, telephone and fax numbers, and e-mail address.

 Manuscripts to KJP must be original research papers, invited or submitted review or mini-review papers, brief communications, case reports, letters to the editor, or book reviews, which have not been published previously, and are not being considered for publication by other journals.
 Whole or a part of the text and illustrations should not be published elsewhere without permission.
 Original raw data must be available for review by the editorial board if required.
 All authors of a manuscript must have agreed to its submission to KJP and are responsible for the whole content, including literature citations and acknowledgements, and must have agreed that the corresponding author has the authority to act on their behalf on all matters pertaining to publication of the paper.
 When a paper is published in KJP, it is understood that authors have agreed that KJP has the rights to protect the manuscript from misappropriation of their work.

-The authorship should be restricted to those who should meet any of the following conditions: 1) substantial contribution to the conception and design of the study, or acquisition, interpretation and analysis of data; 2) drafting the article or revising it critically for the important intellectual content; and 3) final approval of the version to be published.
+The authorship should be restricted to those who should meet any of the following conditions: 1) substantial contribution to the conception or design of the study, or acquisition, interpretation and analysis of data; 2) drafting the work or revising it critically for the important intellectual content; and 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All those designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
+Contributors who meet fewer than all four criteria for authorship should not be listed as authors, but they should be acknowledged as contributors.
+These definitions of authors are based on those by ICMJE (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/).

-In studies of human subjects, the procedures should be in accordance with the ethical standards of the Institutional Review Board (IRB) of author’s institute and with the Helsinki Declaration in 1975 (revised in 2000).
-In the case of animal experiments, authors should keep the institutional or national guidelines for the care and use of laboratory animals.
+In studies of human subjects, the planning conduct and reporting of human research should be in accordance with the ethical standards of the Institutional Review Board (IRB) of author’s institute and with the Helsinki Declaration as revised in 2013.

 For the policies on the research and publication ethics not stated in this instruction, “Good Publication Practice Guidelines for Medical Journals (http://kamje.or.kr/publishing_ethics.html)” or “Guidelines on Good Publication (http://www.publicationethics.org.uk/guidelines)” can be applied.